richafnu/Viva/Viva/glint/setup/copilot-managers.md

 Our evaluation process incorporates feedback from early adopters and customers.
 This ongoing process helps us continuously enhance the Copilot in Viva Glint performance.

 Allow your leaders to give feedback by enabling feedback. **The feedback feature must be set for your organization by the Microsoft 365 Global Administrator.** Enablement occurs within Policy Management in the Microsoft 365 Apps Admin Center.
-Without this feature enabled, leaders don’t have access to provide feedback.
+Without this feature enabled, leaders don't have access to provide feedback.

 We suggest enabling: